-Generative process planning describes methods process engineers use to modify manufacturing/process plans after designs are complete.
-A completed design may be the result from the introduction of a new product based on an old design, an assembly upgrade, or modified product designs used for a family of similar products.
-An engineer designs an assembly and then creates plans capturing manufacturing processes, including assembly sequences, component joining methods, part costs, labor costs, etc. When new products originate as a result of an upgrade, component geometry may change, and/or additional components and subassemblies may be added to or are omitted from the original design.
-As a result process engineers are forced to create new plans.
-This is further complicated by the fact that the process engineer is forced to manually generate these plans for each product upgrade.
-To generate new assembly plans for product upgrades, engineers must manually re-specify the manufacturing plan selection criteria and re-run the planners.
-To remedy this problem, special-purpose assembly planning algorithms have been developed to automatically recognize design modifications and automatically apply previously defined manufacturing plan selection criteria and constraints.
+Generative process planning describes methods process engineers use to modify manufacturing (or process) plans after a design is complete.
+A completed design may be the result from the introduction of a new product based on an old design, assembly upgrade, or modified product designs used for a family of similar products.
+Typically, an engineer designs an assembly and process plans are created capturing the manufacturing processes, including the assembly sequence, the methods used to put the piece parts together, the cost of the piece parts, labor costs, etc. When new products originate as a result of an upgrade, the geometry of parts may change, and/or additional components and subassemblies are added to or are omitted from the original design.
+As a result, process engineers are forced to create a "new" set of process plans.
+Often times, this is a tedious and time-consuming task, even if only a single component is involved in the upgrade.
+The task is further complicated by the fact that the process engineer is forced to manually generate these plans for each product upgrade.
+To the author's knowledge, no automatic assembly planner has ever compensated for the automatic planning of generative processes based on geometric reasoning.
+To generate new assembly plans for the product upgrade, engineers have to manually re-specify the manufacturing plan selection criteria and re-run the planners.
+To remedy this problem, special-purpose assembly planning algorithms based on component geometry have been developed to automatically recognize design modifications and automatically apply previously defined manufacturing plan selection criteria and constraints.